-In Play #1, we laid out a marketing plan for reattracting customers.
-In Play #2, we'll focus on what to do next.
+In Play #1, we talked about a comprehensive digital ordering strategy.
+In Play #2, we laid out a marketing plan for reattracting customers.
+Turning these customers into repeat visitors requires a combination of both.
+In Play #3, we'll focus on what to do next.
 Spoiler alert, it's all about increasing LTV through lifecycle marketing.
 To make it easy, we broke it down into a few simple steps.